kuancheen/anti-gravity-global-workflows/new-project-init.md

      - Description and purpose
      - Installation/setup instructions
      - License and copyright information
-   - Check if `CHANGELOG.md` exists and follows Keep a Changelog format
+   - Check if `CHANGELOG.md` exists and follows Keep a Changelog format.
-   - Check if `LICENSE` file exists with proper copyright
+   - Check if `LICENSE` file exists with proper copyright.
-   - Check if `.gitignore` exists
+   - Check if `.gitignore` exists.
+   - **For web apps**:
+     - Check if `index.html` has the required **HTML Comment Header** (Author, Description, App Name, Year).
-   - For web apps: Check if `index.html` has version string
+     - Check if `index.html` has a version string.
+   - **Automation Check**:
+     - Check if `.agent/workflows/version-update.md` exists (Local Workflow).
+     - Check if `.github/workflows/static.yml` exists if it's a web app.

 2. **Identify Missing or Non-Compliant Elements**:
-   - List all missing required files
+   - List all missing required files.
-   - Identify files that don't follow the workflow standards
+   - Identify files that don't follow the latest standards (e.g., hardcoded years, missing headers).
-   - Note any version inconsistencies
+   - Note any version inconsistencies (recommend `v0.0.1 (Beta)` if early stage).

-3. **Recommend Changes**:
+3. **Recommend Changes and Fixes**:
-   - Provide a clear list of recommended changes to bring the project into compliance
+   - Provide a clear list of recommended changes to bring the project into compliance.
+   - Offer to:
-   - Offer to create missing files
+     - Create missing files.
-   - Suggest updates to non-compliant files
+     - Update non-compliant files.
+     - **Setup Local Workflows**: Offer to copy the global `version-update.md` to `.agent/workflows/`.
+     - **Add GitHub Actions**: Offer to add `static.yml` for web projects.
-   - **Request user confirmation** before making any changes
+   - **Request user confirmation** before making any changes.

 4. **After User Confirms**:
-   - Proceed with creating/updating files as needed
+   - Proceed with creating/updating files as needed.
-   - Continue with relevant steps below (skip steps that are already complete)
+   - Continue with relevant steps below if the project also requires a new repository or initial commit.

 ---

 ## Steps for New Projects

 1. **Initialize Git Repository**:
-   - Run `git init` in the project directory
+   - Run `git init` in the project directory.
-   - Create `.gitignore` with common ignore patterns for the project type
+   - Create `.gitignore` with common ignore patterns for the project type.
    - Include node_modules, build directories, environment files, etc.

 2. **Create GitHub Repository**: